AEPS-3: 10 Questions About the New Edition, Answered!April 21, 2022

 Yes, you can assess one developmental area and look at results only in that area.
 However, it is recommended that a full initial assessment is administered to identify any potential delays and to get a complete picture of the child’s functional skills and developmental repertoire.
 You can reduce administration time by first assessing all goals, then assessing only the objectives associated with goals scored as 0 or 1.
 Another way to streamline test administration is to identify goals that are clearly below and above a child’s development level, thus eliminating the need to assess them.

 If you’re using AEPS-3 cutoff scores to determine eligibility, it is strongly recommended that you administer the full AEPS-3 Test, which entails scoring all goals in each developmental area.
 Again, goals that are clearly above or below a child’s current ability can be scored with the R note.

 Q: My program uses AEPSi.
 When can we start using AEPS-3 in the online system?

-There will soon be a new and improved version of AEPSi that includes the AEPS-3 Test.
+A new and improved version of AEPSi that includes the AEPS-3 Test is in development.
 In addition to a completely modern interface, the new system will include parent access to online forms and the ability to use AEPS-3 on a phone and tablet.
-The new system will be available for use starting in July 2022.
-In the meantime, we encourage AEPSi users to purchase their AEPS-3 Complete Kit so they can begin familiarizing staff with the new test and curriculum.
+While the new AEPSi system is in development, we encourage AEPSi users to purchase their AEPS-3 Complete Kit so they can begin familiarizing staff with the new test and curriculum.